learn-the-web/topics/version-control-github/index.md

 ## Basic workflow

-There is a common workflow for working with version control software; it goes something like this:
+The common workflow for working with version control software goes something like this:

 1. Clone or initialize a repository
 2. Make a significant change